Topological tameness of Margulis spacetimes: Introduction

-Let $\V$ denote a $3$-dimensional real vector space with an inner product of signature $2,1$ and a fixed orientation.
-The spacetime $\Lspace$ is an affine space with underlying vector space $\V$.
+Let $\V$ denote a $3$-dimensional real vector space with a Lorentzian inner product of signature $2,1$ and a fixed orientation.
+The spacetime $\Lspace$ is an affine space with the underlying vector space $\V$.
 A {\em Lorentzian isometry} is an automorphism of $\Lspace$ preserving the Lorentzian inner product.
-Denote the group of orientation-preserving Lorentzian isometries by $\Isom^+(\Lspace)$.
-The projectivization $\P(\V)$ is defined as the quotient space

-Of course, $\P(\V)$ is identical with the real projective $2$-space $\rpt$.
-Recall that we embed the hyperboloid model $\bH^2$ of the hyperbolic plane to the disk that is the interior of the conic in $\rpt$ determined by null vectors.
-Here $\PGL(3, \R)$ acts faithfully on $\rpt$ as the group of collineations.
+Denote the group of orientation-preserving Lorentzian isometries by $\Isom^+(\Lspace)$. $\P(\V)$ is identical with the real projective plane $\rptwo$.
+Here $\PGL(3, \R)$ acts faithfully on $\rptwo$ as the group of collineations.
+Recall that we embed the hyperboloid model $\bH^2$ of the hyperbolic plane to the disk that is the interior of the conic in $\rptwo$ determined by null vectors.

-Define $\Ss(\V)$ as Then the image $\Ss_+$ of the space of future timelike vectors identifies with the hyperbolic $2$-plane $\bH^2$, which is basically the Beltrami-Klein model of the hyperbolic plane.
-Let $\Ss_-$ denote the subspace of $\Ss(\V)$ corresponding to past timelike vectors.
+Define the {\em sphere of directions} $\SI^2_{\infty}:=\Ss(\V)$ double-covering $\rptwo$.
+Then the image $\Ss_+$ of the space of future timelike vectors identifies with the hyperbolic $2$-plane $\bH^2$, which is basically the Beltrami-Klein model of the hyperbolic plane.
+Let $\Ss_-$ denote the subspace of $\Ss$ corresponding to past timelike vectors.
 The group of orientation preserving linear maps of $\V$ is denoted by $\SOto$, a Lie group with two components one of which is the identity component $\SOto^o$.
-The linear group $\SOto^o$ acts faithfully on $\bH^2 = \Ss_+$ as the orientation-preserving isometry group and $\SOto$ acts so on $\Ss_+ \cup \Ss_-$ and acts on $\Ss(\V)$ projectively where the action is induced from that on $\V$.
+The linear group $\SOto^o$ acts faithfully on $\bH^2 = \Ss_+$ as the orientation-preserving isometry group and $\SOto$ acts so on $\Ss_+ \cup \Ss_-$ and acts on $\SI^2_{\infty}$ projectively where the action is induced from that on $\V$.